Randolph-Brooks Federal Credit Union Review: Diversified Products, Low Fees

 - Who can join RBFCU?

 - There are many ways to qualify for RBFCU membership, but they all involve having some type of ties to Texas.
 If you volunteer, live, work, worship or go to school in Texas, you likely qualify.
 You can also qualify if you have an immediate family member who is already an RBFCU member.
-You can contact the credit union to see if you can qualify for membership in other ways.
+The best way to find out if you qualify is to contact the credit union.

 - Is RBFCU FDIC-insured?